Towns in Japan Countryside: 7 Best Unique Villages to Visit

 What to do in the town of Hakuba?

-- Skiing – During winter and early spring, go skiing at the slopes of the Japanese Northern Alps.
+- Skiing – During winter and early spring, go skiing on the slopes of the Japanese Northern Alps.

 - Hot air balloon ride – There are available hot air balloon rides from the town.
 Get a ride to see a spectacular overlooking view of the mountains from the air.